tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 In this regard, tech writers have a key role to play in collaborating with the API team in producing the spec.
 If you're following a spec-first development philosophy, this leading role can help you shape the API before it gets coded and locked down.
 This means you might be able to actually influence the names of the endpoints, the consistency and patterns, simplicity, and other factors that go into the design of an API (which tech writers are usually absent from).

-## Parsing the OpenAPI specification with Swagger UI
+## Rendering Your API Docs Swagger UI

 After you have a valid OpenAPI specification document that describes your API, you can then feed this specification to different tools to parse it and generate the interactive documentation similar to the [Petstore example](http://petstore.swagger.io/) I referenced earlier.